Festivity of Saint Blaise, the patron of Dubrovnik

 The Festivity of Saint Blaise, the patron of Dubrovnik (Festa Svetog Vlaha, zaštitnika Dubrovnika) is a festivity organized on February 3 continuously since the year 972 AD in the City of Dubrovnik, Croatia on the occasion of the celebration of Saint Blaise's day.
 The festivity is based on the legend of the appearance of St. Blaise, who helped the people of Dubrovnik in defending their town against the Republic of Venice.
 It is attended by many people, including residents of the city, surrounding areas, other parts of Croatia, and neighboring countries, tourists, and representatives of state and local authorities of the Roman Catholic Church.
 It was recognized as a UNESCO Intangible Cultural Heritage in 2009.
 Festivity is also the Day of the City of Dubrovnik.

 The Croatian Ministry of Culture describes the festivity with these words: "Besides the spiritual significance, Festivity in particular forms social relations and rules as well as the quality of government.
 The Festivity as an expression of worship of a saint marked the whole culture and partly natural area of the City and the surrounding area, and through the participation of individuals and groups from other places in the country as well as those from neighboring countries, encourages intercultural dialogue."

-Since 2014, Matica hrvatska's Brussel's branch organizies Festivity in Brussel.
+Since 2014, Matica hrvatska's Brussel's branch organizes the festivity in Brussel.